dexC166/dex-real-time-streaming/architecture.md

 - **Authentication & Identity**: NextAuth.js is configured for multi-provider auth (GitHub, Google, email/password) and hardened with JWTs and secrets.
 Sessions are transparent and secure, with custom logic layered in where needed.
 - **Database / ORM**: MongoDB (via Prisma) is used for flexible, scalable data storage, chosen for its compatibility with streaming workflows (denormalized user data, fast reads/writes).
 - **State Management**: The app uses SWR for efficient, resilient server-state fetching and Zustand for minimal, local UI state (e.g., modals, menu visibility).
-- **Forms**: All forms leverage React Hook Form for minimal re-renders, built-in validation, and extensibility.
+- **Forms**: All forms use React's built-in state management with useState hooks for controlled inputs, providing simplicity and direct control over form data.
-- **Notifications**: Instant UI feedback (success/error) is delivered through react-hot-toast, to keep users informed without interruption.

 ---